-- Texture of orange peel or dimples of the skin of the breast.
+- The texture of orange peel or dimples of the skin of the breast.

 - Breast pain or sore nipple.

-- Swollen lymph nodes in the neck or armpit, and / or a change in the size or shape of the breast or nipple.
+- Swollen lymph nodes in the neck or armpit and a change in the size or shape of the breast or nipple.

 Diagnosis and treatment